W. B. Ray High School

-W. B. Ray High School is a 5A secondary school centrally located in Corpus Christi, Texas, United States and is part of the Corpus Christi Independent School District.
+W. B. Ray High School is a 5A secondary school centrally located in Corpus Christi, Texas, United States, and is part of the Corpus Christi Independent School District.
 The school is named in honor of CCISD school board president, William Benton Ray.
 W. B. Ray High School opened in 1950.
 Ray High School is noted for its Socratic method, a system based on teacher and student interaction that promulgates discussion and inquiry-based learning in the classroom.

-W. B. Ray High School one of 46 high schools in Texas designated as a World School by the International Baccalaureate Program.
-W. B. Ray High School is the only high school in CCISD which offers the International Baccalaureate Program and is CCISD's only program for Gifted and Talented students at the High School level, offering higher level academic courses that surpass Honors and AP courses in both rigor and difficulty.
+W. B. Ray High School one of 46 high schools in Texas designated as a World School by the International Baccalaureate Programme.
+W. B. Ray High School is the only high school in CCISD which offers the International Baccalaureate Program and is the district's only program for Gifted and Talented students at the high school level, offering higher level academic courses that surpass Honors and AP courses in both rigor and difficulty.

+History

+The first principal was George Broad.

+Construction began circa April 1949.
+It had a cost of $3,500,000.
+The opening of Ray relieved Roy Miller High School, which had been just renamed from Corpus Christi High School; each high school at the time took about half of the public high school students in Corpus Christi.

 Demographics

 With a student enrollment of approximately 2,100 students, Ray High School has an ethnic distribution of 62% Hispanic, 32% White, 5% Black, & 1% other (including Native Americans, Pacific Islanders, and Asians).
-The school's boundary area is varied in socio-economic strata, ranging from extremely affluent multimillion-dollar homes to multi-family complexes.
+The school's boundary area is varied in socioeconomic strata, ranging from extremely affluent multi-million-dollar homes to multi-family complexes.

 Profile

 The school principal is Roxanne Cuevas.

-The school's motto is "Fighting Texans".
+The school's motto is "Fighting Texans."
 The mascots are "Tex" and "Mary Lou."

 International Baccalaureate

 Ray's International Baccalaureate program graduated its inaugural class in 2013.
-Since then, graduates have been accepted for admission at some of the most prestigious academic institutions and programs in the world including Harvard, MIT, Yale, Columbia, Georgetown, NYU, Vanderbilt, Cornell, Brown, Northwestern, Tufts, Washington University in St. Louis, Stanford, Rice, Duke, the American University in Paris, and Dartmouth among others.
+Since then, graduates have been accepted for admission at some of the most prestigious academic institutions and programs in the world including Harvard, MIT, Yale, Columbia, Georgetown, NYU, Vanderbilt, Cornell, Brown, Northwestern, Tufts, Washington University in St. Louis, Stanford, Rice, Duke, the American University in Paris, SNHU, University of Notre Dame, and Dartmouth among others.

 Extracurricular involvement

 Ray High School participates in a variety of extracurricular activities.
 Clubs and organizations are available in academics, service, performing arts, publications, and special interests.
 Competitive sports for young men and women include basketball, baseball, track, soccer, softball, wrestling, football, cross-country, swimming and diving, golf, volleyball, tennis, and recently water polo.
 The school's award-winning Academic Decathlon and Mock Trial teams regularly advance to the state level.
-The Ray Speech and Debate team is a regional powerhouse and a frequent competitor at prominent national contests.
+The Ray Speech and Debate team is a regional powerhouse and a frequent competitor at prominent national contests, such as NIETOC, NSDA, and Tournament of Champions.
+Additionally, the Speech and Debate team is recognized on the state level by the Texas Forensic Association, and has had a student compete for Team USA in Debate.